magicaussie/wledger/docs/developer-guide.md

 The backup system (`internal/backup`) creates a ZIP archive containing:

+1. `human_readable_parts.json`: A complete human-readable dump of user parts.
-1. `dump.json`: A complete dump of the database tables.
+2. `restore_data.json`: A complete dump of the SQLite DB tables.
-2. `uploads/`: The directory containing all user-uploaded images and documents.
+3. `uploads/`: The directory containing all user-uploaded images and documents.
-Restoring is atomic: the system verifies the ZIP, clears the DB, imports the data, and swaps the image directories.
+Restoring is complete, and destructive: the system verifies the ZIP, clears the current DB, imports the data, and swaps the image directories.

 ## Building for Production